tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 ## Using GUI editors to work with the specification code

-At this point, you're probably thinking how impractical and error-prone it's going to be working directly in the YAML code like this.
+At this point, you're probably thinking how impractical and error-prone it's going to be as you work directly in the YAML code like this.
 For this reason, several companies have developed GUI editors to make it easier to work with the specification code.
 In particular, check out [Stoplight](pubapis_stoplight.html), which provides an editor that lets you toggle between code and a GUI display.
 Smartbear also offers [SwaggerHub](pubapis_swaggerhub_smartbear.html), which doesn't necessarily provide a GUI but which gives you inline commenting and versioning tools.
 (Note that both Stoplight and Smartbear are sponsors of the site, but I would mention them here anyway.)

 ## <i class="fa fa-user-circle"></i> View the Appearance in Swagger UI

-Copy the following code sample and paste it into the Swagger Editor below your `openapi`, `info` and `servers` objects:
+Copy the following code and paste it into the Swagger Editor below your `openapi`, `info` and `servers` objects:

 ```yaml
 paths: